 My great-great grandfather Samuel Houston Bryant was born at Bryant Station, Milam County, Texas on November 10, 1842.
 His father, Benjamin Franklin Bryant was a hero of the Battle of San Jacinto and an Indian agent.
 His mother was Rebecca Parker Bryant.
 Sam married Susan Weaver Anderson on September 26, 1858.
 He and Susan came to Los Angeles County, California with his half-brother, Barney Bryant (and his wife Jemina Burks Bryant).
 They were all living in Los Angeles County in the 1860 census.
 The name of Samual Houston Bryant is not only prominent in the family tree - it is recorded in the history of California.
 He was in the posse that captured California's notorious outlaw, Tiburcio Vasquez in 1874.
 During the years 1865-1878 grandpa Bryant was one of the first constables in Los Angeles pueblo after having left his native Texas in 1860.
 Sam and Susan had 17 children.
 The family lived in Nevada, Oregon and Montana as cattle ranchers before moving to Gilroy, California.
 When Sam died in 1937, he had over 100 living descendants.

-Vasquez and his Captors. (note: Sam Bryant in bottom right corner)
+Vasquez and his Captors.
+(Sam Bryant bottom right)

 David and Birdie Bryant with 8 of their 11 children.
-My grandma Lenora 'Nonie' is the 3rd smallest child on the left right next to her father, David
+My grandma Lenora 'Nonie' is the 3rd smallest child on the left standing right next to her father, David.